-Figure 3.
-Evidence of BDA-capable BPMS in consumer-goods company looking to increase their flexibility (Vossen, 2013).
+The research provides some preliminary insights on the perspective importance of implementing BDA capable BPMS within ambidextrous organizations.
+In particular, it has been hypothesized that systems capable to collect unstructured data and to analyse this data in real-time may present a competitive advantage for ambidextrous organizations looking to increase their flexibility (Vossen, 2013).
 Such BPMS, in fact, may extract meaningful information from complex big data and simultaneously inform the actors involved in BPM (Mishra et al., 2017).
-The informative potential of big data may be unleashed by BDA-capable BPMS (Gao, 2013; Rothberg and Erickson, 2017).
-Subsequently, the manager may receive immediate information concerning changes occurring at consumer, partner and internal levels (Wamba and Mishra, 2017).
-As a consequence of the constant flow of information, therefore, managers and actors involved in processed management may act promptly to implement strategies in response to environmental changes, all to the organization's benefit (Maier and Remus, 2003; Ferraris et al., 2017a).
-This relates with the findings from the application of the framework to consumer-goods ambidextrous companies, which provides some insight on the ways in which BDA-capable BPMS may be able to identify new opportunities and exploit them properly without wasting resources.
-Moreover, it also seems that BDA-capable BPMS allow to better link internal units of ambidextrous consumers-goods companies (Chui and Fleming, 2011).
+The informative potential of big data may be unleashed by BDA capable BPMS (Gao, 2013).
+Subsequently the manager may receive immediate information concerning changes occurring at consumer, partner, and internal levels (Wamba and Mishra, 2017).
+As a consequence of the constant flow of information, therefore, managers and actors involved in processed management may act promptly to implement strategies in response to environmental changes, all to the organization's benefit (Ferraris et al., 2017).
+This relates with the findings from the application of the framework, which provides some insight on the ways in which BDA capable BPMS may be able to identify new opportunities and exploit them properly without wasting resources.

-Due to their characteristics, moreover, BDA-capable BPMS can be technically capable of increasing ambidextrous organizations dynamism.
+Due to their characteristics, moreover, BDA capable BPMS can be technically capable of increasing ambidextrous organizations dynamism.
 Indeed, the information flow from such systems allows the manager to know, better than ever, their business and competitors, as previously assessed by McAfee and Brynjolfsson (2012).
-Such systems can prospectively allow managers to better known consumers, collaborate with partners and embrace a constant internal and external BPM (Roberts and Grover, 2012; Lee et al., 2015; Bresciani et al., 2017).
+Such systems can prospectively allow managers to better known consumers, collaborate with partners, and embrace a constant internal and external BPM (Roberts and Grover, 2012; Lee et al., 2015; Bresciani et al., 2017).
 Such BPMS may thus increase ambidextrous organizations' agility and, in turn, foster the achievement of so-called market capitalization and operational agility (Lu and Ramamurthy, 2011).
-Since a firm capable to achieve market capitalization and operational agility may identify opportunities in the market and adjust internal production capacity to follow the demand, BDA-capable BPMS may therefore increase ambidextrous organizations' exploration and exploitation capabilities (Nazir and Pinsonneault, 2012).
+Since a firm capable to achieve market capitalization and operational agility may identify opportunities in the market and adjust internal production capacity to follow the demand, BDA capable BPMS may therefore increase ambidextrous organizations' exploration and exploitation capabilities (Nazir and Pinsonneault, 2012).

 In this way, this research contributes to the stream of literature on BPMS (Wamba and Mishra, 2017) by providing insight into the outcomes of integrating BDA within BPMS.
 Moreover, it additionally contributes to the stream of literature on ambidextrous organizations' agility (O'Reilly and Tushman, 2013).
-Specifically, the principal contribution to this first stream of literature concerns better identifying the characteristics and the potential of BDA-capable BPMS, which are both topics that have been rather neglected in existing literature on BPMS, with a few exceptions (Mishra et al., 2017; Motamarri et al., 2017).
-Instead, this research has enriched literature on ambidextrous organizations' agility by providing further insights on the importance of BDA-capable BPMS in increasing dynamism and achieving market capitalization and operational adjustment agility (Lu and Ramamurthy, 2011).
+Specifically, the principal contribution to this first stream of literature concerns better identifying the characteristics and the potential of BDA capable BPMS, which are both topics that have been rather neglected in existing literature on BPMS, with a few exceptions (Mishra et al., 2017; Motamarri et al., 2017).
+Instead, this research has enriched literature on ambidextrous organizations' agility by providing further insights on the importance of BDA capable BPMS in increasing dynamism and achieving market capitalization and operational adjustment agility (Lu and Ramamurthy, 2011).
 Thus, such BPMS may increase exploration and exploitation capabilities of ambidextrous organizations (Gao, 2013; Leonhardt et al., 2017).

-4.2 Implications for practitioners: implementing BDA-capable BPMS in ambidextrous organizations
+4.2 Implications for Practitioners: Implementing BDA Capable BPMS in Ambidextrous Organizations

-In spite of the potential of BDA-capable BPMS in increasing ambidextrous organizations agility, some challenges may emerge during the implementation of such BPMS.
-It is therefore first necessary to comment on the technical challenges associated with BDA-capable BPMS in order to better appreciate the importance of coupling ambidextrous organizations' agility with BDA-capable BPMS.
+In spite of the potential of BDA capable BPMS in increasing ambidextrous organizations agility, some challenges may emerge during the implementation of such BPMS.
+It is therefore first necessary to comment on the technical challenges associated with BDA capable BPMS in order to better appreciate the importance of coupling ambidextrous organizations' agility with BDA capable BPMS.
 It is crucial, indeed, to have a full understanding of where the big data comes from in order to focalize information systems' role in today's organizations.